Hook Scholars Information

 If selected, each Hook Scholar will

 - In the summer after first year, pursue scholarly research for seven weeks in residence at CHHE, under CHHE faculty supervision (note: CHHE must approve alternative and/or nonresidential summer activity).
 Most scholars’ research will be completed through UVA’s Medical Student Summer Research Program (MSSRP), which pays students’ summer registration fees.
 Hook Scholars receive a modest summer stipend.
-In spring 2021, new scholars will meet with CHHE mentors to develop summer research ideas.
+In the spring semester, new scholars will meet with CHHE mentors to develop summer research ideas.
 Projects must relate to ongoing CHHE scholarly initiatives (see CHHE website for core faculty interests).

 - In fourth year, take the required two-week course, “Calls of Medicine.”
 This capstone seminar for Hook Scholars and other graduating students meets in April of the Phase III curriculum.

 - In fourth year, scholars may count toward graduation up to twelve weeks of elective credit in humanities and ethics courses, including the two-week Calls of Medicine.
 (Other UVA medical students are limited to eight weeks of humanities/ethics credits.)

 - If desired, in fourth year, complete, refine, or expand earlier research, develop new independent research, or, as appropriate, prepare a creative arts portfolio.
 Hook Scholars are allowed up to four weeks’ elective time for independent research based in CHHE.